top of page

 This feels like an annoying sibling

-That’s how users described Sentinel SafeGuard before we redesigned it.
+That’s how users described LiveSafe before we redesigned it.
 Instead of feeling quietly protected, people felt pestered.
 Pop-ups interrupted them.
 Notifications barked instructions.
-SafeGuard wasn't earning trust — it was demanding attention.
+LiveSafe wasn't earning trust — it was demanding attention.

 Our work started with a simple question: